 - Compatibility– the device can be connected to any turntable without a built-in amplifier.
-It improves the record sound, reduces background noise and sends the signals to the amplifier or speakers.
+It improves the record sound, reduces background noise, and sends signals to the amplifier or speakers.

 - Personal Preference– Yamaha R-S202BL suits different people differently depending on what you are looking for.
 It is cheap and has high-quality sound output but can only support two speakers so if you want more then it is not a good choice for you.

-- Material– the material used is durable, has less complains about the reviews.
+- Material– the material used is durable, has fewer complaints about the product.
 It will last longer with extra care.
 Has an aluminum finish.

 - Phono input– has a phono input allowing perfect compatibility with the vinyl player.
 It is advantageous to vintage vinyl players because they have no built-in receivers or amplifiers.

 - Bluetooth- it inclusive of the Bluetooth feature allowing wireless connectivity.
 No wires required to connect to the turntable.